toorajhelmi/toorajhelmi/readme.md

 ## 🚀 Founder | Researcher | Systems Architect

 Welcome to my GitHub!
 I’m passionate about building the future of AI-native and decentralized systems.
-Currently, I’m leading [Syntherion](https://syntherion.com), where we turn business intent into production-ready software using next-generation AI agents.

 ---

 ### 🛠️ Core Specializations